ahewer/mri-shape-framework-example-data/README.md

 ### Using the sample data

-Just download the ZIP file from the releases page and unpack it in the root directory of our framework.
+Just download the ZIP files from the releases page and unpack it in the root directory of our framework.
 Running the framework will then create a PCA model.